freaktechnik/eslint-plugin-botland/README.md

   Bot Land scripts can at most have 15000 characters
 - `entry-point`
   Check that the script has the required `update` function.
 Marks all entry points as used.
+- `no-big-array`
+  Items on arrays can only be assigned to indexes between 0 and 99.
 - `no-terminator-in-init`
   Terminators in the init entry point are a no-op.
 - `no-unsupported-syntax`